BAM confirmed for net zero carbon in operation school in Wigan

 BAM is utilising its in house expertise, taking on architecture, M&E, sustainability and fixtures and fittings responsibility thanks to its integrated capabilities from BAM Design, while Hydrock is providing fire and acoustics, Nexus delivers ICT, and Dally Henderson Landscape.

 Construction issues include BAM creating a new overlay on an existing campus while it remains live, retaining three existing buildings, placing emphasis on intelligent sequencing.
 The scheme builds on the DfE’s new approach to sustainability, further developing innovation and methods from the initial pathfinder projects.
-The school will in part be constructed over Hindsford Brook culvert.
-Enabling works include diverting a main sewer running across the site and posing a critical constraint.
+Works include diverting a main sewer running across the site and posing a critical constraint.